Python-Test-Engineer/PyTest-Cookbook/docs/learn.md

 ## 3. PyTest with Eric

-This is perhaps one of the best resources for PyTest, [PyTestWithEric](https://pytest-with-eric.com/), I am creating videos of them and incorporating the GitHub code to provide a second content delivery medium, explaining salient points.
+This is perhaps one of the best resources for PyTest, [PyTestWithEric](https://pytest-with-eric.com/), and I am creating videos of them and incorporating the GitHub code to provide a second content delivery medium, explaining salient points.

 This is both for my own technical development and a way of creating a greater audience for this body of work.

-I have started recording videos of me go through the article and adding them to PyTest Full Stack in 60_pwe.
+I have started recording videos of me go through the article and adding them to PyTest Full Stack in `60_pwe`.

 Playlist [PyTest With Eric](https://www.youtube.com/playlist?list=PLsszRSbzjyvm5meFiH-rDU-YiC5kcOLcK)